MitanshJoshi/GitBuddy/README.md

 - Describe your intention or enter a name
 - GitBuddy suggests a branch name or uses your input

-### Merge with Main
+### Merge with default github branch

-- Choose "Merge with main and commit your changes"
+- Choose "Merge with default branch and commit your changes"
-- GitBuddy pulls the latest `main`, merges, and suggests a commit message
+- GitBuddy pulls the latest `default branch`, merges, and suggests a commit message
 - Handles stashing and unstashing automatically

 ### Stash Management